jamie0walton/pymscada/docs/tags.md

 (module to come) is a database that can be updated from the web client.
 To be bandwidth efficient, this should send a full display only when requested, and otherwise update by exception.
-To support this, tags have a ReQuest Set (RQS) function that allows a request to be set for the tag.
+To support this, tags have a Request To Author (RTA) function that asks the author to make an update of the tag value.

-RQS is passed to the bus.
-The bus passes the RQS to the last client that set the tag value.
+RTA is passed to the bus.
+The bus passes the RTA to the last client that set the tag value.
 This __requires__ care that only one process is setting the tag value.
-It also makes it fairly simple to restart the process and make a new connection the bus to establish the RQS path.
+It also makes it fairly simple to restart the process and make a new connection the bus to establish the RTA path.

-Once the process writing the tag recieves an RQS, with an embedded id, it responds accordingly.
-If one month worth of history for a tag is requested this is retrieved (memory and disk as needed), placed in a tag and sent with the RQS id.
-The RQS id allows the web server to filter the packets send so that this is only sent to the requesting web client.
+Once the process writing the tag recieves an RTA, with an embedded id, it responds accordingly.
+If one month worth of history for a tag is requested this is retrieved (memory and disk as needed), placed in a tag and sent with the RTA id.
+The RTA id allows the web server to filter the packets send so that this is only sent to the requesting web client.